891 Comments

 Arturo A.'s avatar

-I suspect the President's statements about bridges and power plants are mainly to get the irgc scrambling to those places, force human shields onto them, when the actual targetibg is elsewhere.
+I suspect the President's statements about bridges and power plants are mainly to get the IRGC scrambling to those places, force human shields onto them, when the actual targeting is elsewhere.

 LiveDreamRepeat's avatar